 Your options, ranked by situation

 In Singapore, the quality is consistently high.
-Buildings like Ascott, Fraser Suites, Somerset, and Oakwood operate across multiple locations and price points — from studio units for solo arrivals to three-bedroom apartments that can genuinely accommodate a family in transit.
+Ascott, Fraser Suites, Somerset, and Oakwood operate across multiple locations and price points — from studio units for solo arrivals to three-bedroom apartments that can genuinely accommodate a family in transit.

 Short-term condo rentals — more space, more negotiation